Peritract/book-theft/README.md

 The values provided above are reasonable-ish defaults.

-Additionally, the scripts expect the existence of a `data` folder at the project root.
+Additionally, the scripts expect the existence of both a `data` and an `output` folder at the project root.

 ## Data collection process